 List of Auto Insurance Companies in Maine

 How do the nine insurers surveyed compare against each other in our study?
 Here is a list of all nine, ranked by their average annual rates from lowest to highest:

 Our study found that the cheapest insurers also vary slightly by where a driver lives.
 Our benchmark motorists living in the 10 largest Maine cities typically found that the three cheapest insurers are usually GEICO, Patriot, and Vermont Mutual or Country Way.
 Below is a table illustrating the company and the average insurance rates our study's driver saw, followed by more detailed analysis of cheapest auto insurance companies in each of the five most populated Maine locations:

 |Presque Isle||Patriot Insurance||$624|

 The largest city in the Pine Tree State, Portland is home to more than 66,000 residents who have access to many art and historical tourist attractions.
-The cost of a year of auto insurance coverage here was higher than the state average for our benchmark motorists, at $1,173.
-To find the cheapest auto insurance quotes in Portland, we recommend looking into GEICO, Patriot, Country Way Insurance.
+The cost of a year of auto insurance coverage for Portland locals was higher than the state average for our benchmark motorists, at $1,173.
+To find the cheapest auto insurance quotes near you in Portland, we recommend looking into GEICO, Patriot, Country Way Insurance.
 These insurers quoted on average $770 a year for our sample driver, who had excellent track records on the road.

 Lewiston was the #1 most expensive city for car insurance in Maine with an annual average rate of $1,224 for our sample driver - 7% higher than the state mean.
 Finding the most savings on auto insurance can be as easy as comparing quotes from GEICO, Patriot, and Country Way Insurance.
 These three carriers had the best car insurance rates in Lewiston.
 Annual rates from these insurers were as low as $624 a year – nearly 47% less than the Lewiston average for our motorists.